Quakers: Friends in business and education

 Described as "natural capitalists" by the BBC, many Quakers were successful in a variety of industries.
 Two notable examples were Abraham Darby I and Edward Pease.
 Darby and his family played an important role in the British Industrial Revolution with their innovations in ironmaking.
-Pease, a Darlington manufacturer, was the main promoter of the Stockton and Darlington Railway, which was the world’s first public railway to use steam locomotives.
+Pease, a Darlington manufacturer, was the main promoter of the Stockton and Darlington Railway, which was the world's first public railway to use steam locomotives.
 Other industries with prominent Quaker businesses included banking (Lloyds Banking Group and Barclays PLC), pharmaceuticals (Allen & Hanburys), chocolate (Cadbury and Fry's), confectionery (Rowntree), shoe manufacturing (Clarks), and biscuit manufacturing (Huntley & Palmers).
+Voltaire's Letters on the English (1733) included the spirit of commerce and religious diversity in Great Britain, with the first four letters based on the Quakers.

 Quakers have a long history of establishing educational institutions.
 Initially, Quakers had no ordained clergy, and therefore needed no seminaries for theological training.
 In England, Quaker schools sprang up soon after the movement emerged, with Friends School Saffron Walden being the most prominent.
 Quaker schools in the UK and Ireland are supported by The Friends' Schools' Council.
 In Australia, Friends' School, Hobart, founded in 1887, has grown into the largest Quaker school in the world.
 In Britain and the United States, friends have established a variety of institutions at a variety of educational levels.
 In Kenya, Quakers founded several primary and secondary schools in the first half of the 20th century before the country's independence in 1963.